 (JOE approximates the movements as he describes them)

 Okay… As the song goes along… As the song goes along begin moving slowly, everyone move in your own way… and then, pick up the pace, not quite a frenzy but show some desperation.
-All of you, then, on the final note, form a tableau and hold it until the light fades.
+Then, on the final note, form a tableau, hold it until the light fades.
 Doable?

 ALICE